dputhier/pygtftk/docs/source/ologram.rst

 This itemset mining algorithm is a work-in-progress.
 Whether you use MODL will not change the results for each combination, it only changes which combinations are displayed.
 If you want the enrichment of all combinations, ignore it.
 To use MODL, use the --multiple-overlap-max-number-of-combinations argument.

-**Exact combinations ** : By default, OLOGRAM will compute "inexact" combinations, meaning that when encountering an overlap of [Query + A + B + C] it will count towards [A + B + ...].
+**Exact combinations:** By default, OLOGRAM will compute "inexact" combinations, meaning that when encountering an overlap of [Query + A + B + C] it will count towards [A + B + ...].
 For exact intersections (ie. [Query + A + B + nothing else]), set the --multiple-overlap-target-combi-size flag to the number of --more-bed plus one.
-You will know if the combinations are computed as inexact by the "..." in their name in the result file.
+You will know if the combinations are computed as inexact by the '...' in their name in the result file.
 Intersections not including the query file are discarded.